 The intricacies and beauty found in nature are hard for artists of any age to replicate.
-Through some simple color washes and careful placement these botanical prints are some of the most intricate and interesting artwork that we have made in ages.
+Through some simple color washes and careful placement this easy leaf printing process creates some of the most intricate and interesting artwork that we have made in ages.

 Get out those art supplies…